neonmodder123/bug-splatter/README.md

 | **Special** | Desert, Meadow, Cherry Grove, Grove, River, Beach, Stony Shore, Lush Caves, Pale Garden |

 #### If you like cosmetic mods like this, you should check out [my modpack!](https://www.salty5844.com/modpack)

-##### All original artwork, logos, and branding related to this project are © 2026 Taylor Kerr